lsst-dm/dmtn-303/index.rst

 The publishing mechanism is probably something we should try to share with any future user-batch implementation in which user-generated data products land in a butler data repository, regardless of whether that data repository is the same RSP personal data repository this technote describes.

 We ultimately want the publishing system to support multiple levels of access control, in which users or groups retain ownership of the datasets and collections they have published, and can grant access to other users and groups instead of making them world-readable.
+While the authorization model described in :cite:`DMTN-182` assumed a more centralized approach to supporting science user Butler write operations that we no longer consider viable, its description of how to manage ownership and access control still seems appropriate.
 These access controls need to be implemented in the ``RemoteButler`` server (queries should not return datasets a user does not have access to) and the URL signing server.
 Where to store permission state like access control lists - in the ``RemoteButler`` database vs. a separate one - is an open question.